JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 awash with the flowing tide; the waters heaved over the hidden face of the Shivering Sand.
-Now this way and now that, with an obstinate patience that was dreadful to see, Sergeant Cuff tried the boot in the footsteps, and always found it pointing the same way–straight TO the rocks.
-Hunt as he might, no sign could he find anywhere of the footsteps walking FROM them.
+Now this way and now that, with an obstinate patience that was dreadful to see, Sergeant Cuff tried the boot in the footsteps, and always found it pointing the same way–straight _To_ the rocks.
+Hunt as he might, no sign could he find anywhere of the footsteps walking _From_ them.

 He gave it up at last.
 Still keeping silence, he looked again at me; and then he looked out at the waters before us, heaving in deeper and deeper